tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 The `ChadoStorage` backend extends the `SqlContentEntityStorage` and will create a table in the Drupal schema for every Tripal field that is added to a content type.
-The table columns will have the same default columns.
-It will also have a set of additional columns for every property the field wants to manage.
+The table columns will include the same default columns as a Drupal field, and will also include a set of additional columns for every property the field wants to manage.

-The `ChadoStorage` backend is different from the `SqlContentEntityStorage` in that it will not store the values of the properties in the table.
+The `ChadoStorage` backend is different from `SqlContentEntityStorage` in that it will not store the values of the properties in the table.
 This is because those values need to be stored in Chado--we do not want to duplicate the data in the Drupal schema and the Chado schema.
 The `ChadoStorage` backend is also different in that it requires a set of property settings that help it control how properties of a field are stored, edited and loaded from Chado.
 Instructions for working with properties and storing data in Chado are